Balance Trainer Alternating Lunge exercise demonstration image

 Safety Notes

-• Stop immediately if experiencing sharp knee or ankle pain.
+• Stop if knee or ankle pain occurs

 Spotting